athms/reproducible-modelling/README.md

-# An exemplary reproducible modelling project
+# An example of a reproducible modelling project

 ## What are we doing?